Top 10 Prop Firm Challenge Mistakes (and How to Avoid Them)

 Remember — prop trading rewards consistency, not aggression.
 Small, steady gains add up faster than most realize.

-💡 Learn More: To understand how targets and limits work, read Beginner's Guide to Prop Firms.
+💡 Learn More: To understand how targets and limits work, read our beginner's guide to prop firms — it covers evaluation structure, costs, and what to expect before your first challenge.

 4. Letting Emotions Take Over